GoC-Spending/contracts-data-web/content/category/2_professional_services.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$3.8B in 2021-2022 on professional services contracts.
+The Government of Canada spent an estimated **\$3.8B in 2021-2022** on professional services contracts.

+Across 79,111 contracts active since the start of the 2017-2018 fiscal year, 14,742 have at least one amendment (19%).
+Of contracts with amendments, the average increase in dollar value was 1183783% and the average number of amendments was 1.59.
+Cumulatively these amendments represent an increase of \$6.8B over the original contract values.

+The average contract duration was 0.9 years, and the average contract value (not including contracts under \$10k) was \$330.7K.
+The longest contract was 30.09 years.
+The largest contract by value (including amendments) was \$2.5B.

 {{< /entity_summary >}}

 ## Vendors